 Dance/Performing Arts Summer Institute

-Offered by a combination of UCLA's acclaimed dance faculty and high-level professionals from the greater Los Angeles dance community, the Dance/Performing Arts Summer Institute includes daily movement classes ranging from forms such as postmodern dance and hip-hop, to genres such as Hawaiian/Polynesian and West-African.
-Each technique class will also explore the history of the dance form, where students develop an appreciation of their heritages.
-Further, students will study dance composition, a choreography class where students learn in-depth how to create and structure their own dance works, to develop their unique vocabulary.
+Offered by a combination of UCLA's acclaimed dance faculty and high-level professionals from the greater Los Angeles dance community, the Dance/Performing Arts Summer Institute includes daily movement classes ranging from forms such as post-modern dance and hip-hop, to world dance genres such as Hawaiian/Polynesian and West-African.
+Each technique class will also explore the history of the dance form, where students can develop an appreciation of their heritages.
+Further, students will study dance composition, a choreography class where students learn in-depth how to create and structure their own dance works.
 The program will guide students as they investigate their roles as young artists through special sessions devoted to the idea of using art as a tool for individual transformation and social change.
 The program also offers a unique, one-of-a-kind Arts and Life class, which will facilitate exploratory discussions about the role of the arts in both a greater societal context and a more local, personal one.
-After each intense and rigorous day of dancing, training, sharing, and studying, the students return to their dorms and participate in fun and engaging activities, which also offer them the chance to explore the UCLA campus, Westwood Village, and get a taste of what it is like to live in a college dormitory.
+After each intense and rigorous day of dancing, training, sharing, and studying, the students return to their dorms and participate in fun and engaging activities.
+This provides them with the opportunity to explore the UCLA campus, Westwood Village, and get a taste of what it is like to live in a college dormitory.

 With the online application, each applicant must submit a Letter of Reference from a high school instructor or dance teacher verifying the ability to successfully participate in a disciplined, rigorous, and intensely emotional dance/performing arts program.
 You will be asked to submit the name of your referee and contact information at the time of registration.
 There will also be an upload feature for you to upload your letter of recommendation in full.
 If you have any questions, please email the Director Jackie Lopez (email@example.com) within the first week of registration.
 A decision will be made on your application in approximately 4 weeks after submission of your application and letter of recommendation.